Alexis-Georganopoulos/Particle_Simulator/README.md

 ![debug](/images/debug_modes.JPG)

 - `Force` and `Integration` are purely numeric, and make sure the important mathematical methods are working properly.
-They usually read the first particle in a `load file`.
+They usually read the first generator in a `load file`.
-- `Graphic` checks if the UI work at all, and should load up a frozen `load file`
+- `Graphic` checks if the UI works at all, and should load up a frozen `load file`
 - `Simulation` just preloads the program with a `load file`.
 Useful for running simulations in parallel, or avoiding the tedium of launching the program and typing the `load file` every single time.
 - `Error` just checks if the given `load file` is valid.
 If not, it specifies the problem.
 ## Error check files